moazmuha/python-proxy/README.md

 ## Notes
 •Improvements can be made, message me or open an issue if you would like to contribute <br />
 •The same favicon.ico is used for all pages currently. <br />
 •The project was to be completed without the zlib library, hence why we request a decompressed version of pages so we can add the HTML tag without having to decompress data.
-This may be a cuase of furhter slowdowns.
+This may be a cause of further slowdowns.
 However, not adding new imports was a requirement for this porject.